 Following are several considerations to keep in mind before you commit gifts of financial support to children and family this holiday season.

 While it’s only natural to want to help children and family members, think through the long-term implications of making gifts, particularly larger amounts.
 If helping one child this Christmas could be construed by your other children as an invitation to ask for the same, make sure you can truly afford to gift that same amount to all your kids.
 Talk to your advisor first to ensure that your gifts are reasonable, and don’t compromise your own financial freedom.
 Put another way, ask yourself if gifting now will put you in a position to require financial help down the road.

 #2.
 Set Boundaries on Supporting Family Members

 If a family member approaches you for help paying their bills or supporting their small business, make sure you have clear discussions about how far your support will extend.
 Can you better structure the financial support as a loan instead of an outright gift?
-Have you set clear boundaries upfront about on what is, and is not an acceptable amount of support down the road?
+Have you set clear boundaries upfront about what is and is not an acceptable amount of support down the road?

 A common mistake that parents make is gifting the same amount every year for the holidays.
 You may be setting the expectation that such gifts will continue forever.
 Consider having a conversation about why you are gifting to your family member.
 If you’re providing a one-time gift for support, make sure they know that.
-But if you don’t want to set expectations for continuing gifts, then make a commitment to stay away from giving on a regular basis, which can enable family members who need to become more self-reliant.
+If you don’t want to set expectations for continuing gifts, then make a commitment to stay away from giving on a regular basis, which can enable family members who need to become more self-reliant.

 #3.
 Structure Gift Giving Appropriately